5. Get a decision on eligibility

 The officer will give you a copy of your passport and other identity documents.
 They keep the originals until after the hearing.

 The officer will also give you a “Refugee Claimant document” and an “Interim Federal Health Certificate of Eligibility.”
 These documents allow you to get health care, social assistance, and enroll your children in school while you're waiting for your hearing.
-You will also receive a list of doctors and a medical information form.
+You'll also receive a list of doctors and a medical information form.
 You must schedule a medical examination within 30 days of your interview.

 Some claims are referred for a file review process, which used to be called expedited processing.
 This allows the Refugee Board to decide certain claims without a hearing.
 Or, some claims may be referred for a shorter hearing.
 This allows the Refugee Board to hear some claims in 2 hours or less.